 Insurance Coverage - For the protection of the member and the Region holding events, PCA National carries a liability insurance policy.
 This policy not only affords protection, but also serves as a valuable tool in the negotiations with owners for the use of their property for events.
 A policy of this nature usually is not feasible, because of its costs, for clubs smaller than PCA.
 The policy specifically covers the owners of property used for Club events, and protects them by providing financial liability insurance.
-(See pages 101-110 and 126-134) Membership also entitles owners to apply for auto insurance for their Porsches, when used in a limited nature or for transit, storage and paddock and for physical damage coverage at High Performance/Driver's Education events.
-(See pages 107-108 for details.)
+(See pages 108-118 and 138-146)